-Rheumatoid arthritis is one of the several types of arthritis known to affect the musculoskeletal system.
-While the other two forms of arthritis are known to affect primarily weight-bearing joints, this form of arthritis is characterized by a chronic systemic inflammation not only of the joints but of other cartilage tissues as well.
-It can be related to environmental or genetic factors or both.
+Rheumatoid arthritis is one of several types of arthritis that have been identified as affecting the musculoskeletal system.
+While the other two types of arthritis are known to affect primarily weight-bearing joints, this type of arthritis is characterized by a chronic systemic inflammation that affects not only the joints but also other cartilage tissues.
+It can be linked to environmental, genetic, or both factors.

-Characteristic findings among patients with rheumatoid arthritis is the destruction of connective tissues and synovial within the joints and reduction in the amounts of synovial fluid in between them.
-This causes the joints to become weaker, more prone to dislocation and permanent deformities.
-The disease also occurs in remissions and exacerbations, especially during instances of extreme emotional stress and fatigue.
-Common symptoms seen among patients include but are not limited to:
+The destruction of connective tissues and synovial fluid within the joints and a decrease in the amounts of synovial fluid between them are frequently present in patients with rheumatoid arthritis.
+As a result, the joints become weaker, more prone to dislocation, and develop permanent deformities.
+The disease can also go into remissions and exacerbations, particularly during extreme emotional stress and fatigue.
+Among patients, common symptoms include, but are not limited to:

 - Joint tenderness, stiffness and inflammation (not all cases)

 - Soft and spongy feeling in the joints (occur late into the disease)

 - Low-grade fever, weakness and fatigue